 - Add the lines below to the

-wp-config.phpor if they already exist just change their values:
+wp-config.phpor if they already exist, change their values:

-After reloading the website all errors will be written into the file
+After reloading the website, all errors will be written into the file wp-content/debug.log.

-If you like to get the errors directly outputted on the screen instead of having them written into the debug.log change the one line to
+If you like to see the errors directly outputted on the screen instead of having them written into the debug.log, change the one line to

 define( 'WP_DEBUG_DISPLAY', true );

-Now, open the staging site again and the relevant error should be written into the debug.log or directly outputted to the screen, depending on your setting.
+Now, load the WordPress site again, and the specific error should be written into the debug.log or directly outputted to the screen, depending on the setting.

-Open the debug.log by using a file manager plugin or FTP and look for a line that says ERROR.
-This line will tell you the exact name of the plugin that causes the error.
+Open the debug.log using a file manager plugin or FTP and look for a line that says “Fatal Error…”.
+This line will mention the name of the plugin that causes the error.

-If you have difficulties to interpret the entries in the debug logfile you can send us the log file by opening a support ticket.
+If you have difficulties interpreting the entries in the debug log file, you can send us the log file by opening a support ticket.

-If the WordPress debug.log file is not going to be created check out this article.
+If the WordPress debug.log file is not created, check out this article.